Play Google Ross Geller Easter Egg: Pivot

 Frequently Asked Questions (FAQ)

-Yes.
-Once Ross finishes the final line, the page resets to normal and you can tap the couch to start the sequence again.
+After the final couch-cut moment, the page returns to normal and you can start the scene again.